NoHeartPen/dev-doubleclick-search/README.md

 From Obsidian v0.9.8+, you can activate this plugin within Obsidian by doing the following:

--   pen Settings > Third-party plugin
+1. Open Settings > Third-party plugin
--   Make sure Safe mode is **off**
+2. Make sure Safe mode is **off**
--   Click Browse community plugins
+3. Click Browse community plugins
--   Search for "Monokakido Copilot"
+4. Search for "Monokakido Copilot"
--   Click Install
+5. Click Install
--   Once installed, close the community plugins window and activate the newly installed plugin
+6. Once installed, close the community plugins window and activate the newly installed plugin

 ### Manually installing the plugin From GitHub